fsImageries/shaderHelper-maya/README.md

   - open the terminal, CMD on win

   - enter python and the path to install.py
+    -default: `python install.py`

     -optional, `python install.py path/to/the/desired/mayaPref`   eg:`/Users/user/Library/Preferences/Autodesk/maya/2020`

+    -optional, `python install.py -s shelf_name`
-    -optional, `-s shelf_name`   enter the name of the shelf where the GUI button should be placed
+    enter the name of the shelf where the GUI button should be placed

 USAGE: